PoCo: Agentic Proof-of-Concept Exploit Generation for Smart Contracts: Experimental Results

+The vulnerability in case \href{https://github.com/sherlock-audit/2025-07-cap-judging/issues/148}{\#042} is related to a rounding error in a rate multiplier. \claude fails to generate a well-formed PoC because it reaches the maximum cost limit during generation. \glm fails in terms of logical correctness, as the generated PoC focuses on demonstrating the concrete mathematical miscalculation, decoupled from the actual contract logic; therefore, the PoC is not invalidated by the patch.
+Finally, \openai fails to correctly encode the security property: the PoC asserts that the rate changes across two different setups, while the vulnerability requires proving that the rate does \textit{not} change.
+Consequently, the generated exploit verifies the incorrect condition and does not expose the vulnerability.
+To summarize, all models fail to capture the code semantics of the problem.

+Case \href{https://solodit.cyfrin.io/issues/h-01-no-revert-on-transfer-erc20-tokens-can-be-drained-code4rena-cally-cally-contest-git}{\#054} describes a subtle corner case in which a vault is configured to manage assets as if they were ERC-721 tokens, but is actually provided with an ERC-20 token.
+This mismatch in token type creates a deceptive situation: the contract follows transfer logic intended for a different asset standard and does not properly verify whether the ERC-20 transfer has succeeded, meaning that a failed transfer may go unnoticed and appear successful to users interacting with the vault.
+The exploit relies on this inconsistency between the declared and actual token type.
+However, instead of reproducing this specific scenario, the evaluated models focused on a different ERC-20–related issue, which is not referred to in the prompt.
+We attribute this failure across all models to a vague vulnerability annotation that omits the critical ERC-721/ERC-20 mismatch.

+Both failure cases illustrate that our evaluation criteria are strong for assessing the automatically generated PoCs, which verifies whether it exercises the vulnerability-related code path and whether it correctly captures the underlying vulnerability.

-\begin{answerbox}{Answer to RQ2} \textbf{\rqtwo} \tool's agentic architecture succeeds in generating logically correct exploits, producing nearly three times as many total logically correct exploits as the workflow baseline.
-The autonomous planning and tool-use capabilities enable \tool to express the described vulnerabilities in code, with assertions demonstrating the security flaw. \end{answerbox}
+\begin{answerbox}{Answer to RQ2} \textbf{\rqtwo} \tool's agentic architecture succeeds in generating logically correct exploits, producing nearly three times as many correct exploits as the best workflow baseline.
+The autonomous planning and tool-use capabilities enable \tool to express the described vulnerabilities in code, with assertions demonstrating the security flaw. \tool clearly demonstrates superior exploit generation capabilities over non-agentic approaches. \end{answerbox}